 Although Marriott Bonvoy doesn’t have an official “points pooling” feature where family members can automatically combine their accounts, the program does allow you to share between 1,000 to 100,000 points per year with another Marriott Bonvoy member for free.
 Doing so can be just the way to add enough points together for a booking rather than having to make a hodgepodge of reservations from various accounts.

 Members can also join Marriott’s Eat Around Town dining rewards program and earn bonus points on charges at over 11,000 participating restaurants.

 Like many other travel rewards programs, Marriott has made its award charts more complex lately.
-Here’s the gist of how award nights with the program work.
+In 2022, it will abandon its fixed award pricing chart with dynamic pricing.
+But for now, here’s the gist of how award nights with the program work.

 Marriott’s hotels fall into eight categories according to the chain’s award chart, and within each category, award nights range from off-peak to standard to peak pricing that can vary not just by season or month but also from day to day depending on capacity and bookings.
 Hotels in Category 1, such as the Fairfield Inn & Suites Abilene in Texas, range from 5,000 points per night during off peak times, to 7,500 points at standard times, and 10,000 at peak times.